Man shot dead in east Delhi | Law-Order

 Man shot dead in east Delhi

-A caller informed the police that unidentified men fired shots near a Gurudwara in Guru Ramdas Nagar and a man had been injured, officials said.
-In another incident, a caller informed officials of the Shakarpur police station on Wednesday that 10 to 15 people were firing shots and damaging vehicles near a government primary school at Ganesh Nagar Extension, officials said.After reaching the spot, the police found empty cartridges and one live cartridge.
+In another incident, a caller informed officials of the Shakarpur police station on Wednesday that 10 to 15 people were firing shots and damaging vehicles near a government primary school at Ganesh Nagar Extension, an officer said.After reaching the spot, the police found empty cartridges and one live cartridge.

 - Country: